Kratom Alkaloids List and Effects Explained

 9-HydroxycorynantheidinePartial opioid agonist.
 A study found that 9-Hydroxycorynantheidine inhibited contraction of the ileum in guinea-pigs.
 The maximum inhibition of this substance was weaker than that of mitragynine.
 Naloxone was able to antagonize this effect, showing that 9-Hydroxycorynantheidine has partial agonist properties on opioid receptors.

-7-hydroxymitragynine: an analgesic, antitussive, and antidiarrheal.
+7-hydroxymitragynine: Also known as 7-oh, an analgesic, antitussive, and antidiarrheal.
 The total content of this compound found in Kratom leaf is minimal.
 People believe that the concentration in the Kratom leaf itself is extinct.
 Mitragynine, the primary active alkaloid in Mitragyna speciosa (kratom), is metabolized in mice into 7-hydroxymitragynine, an active metabolite.
 This metabolite exerts its relieving effects by interacting with the mu-opioid receptor..
 7-Hydroxymitragynine is a metabollite of the kratom leaf.

 Isomitraphylline: Immunostimulant, anti-leukemic.
 Less than 1% of the total content is present in the Kratom leaf.